-“I have a death voice,” Kenneth Greene said after interrupting a conversation I was having with my fellow employees on break.
+“I have a death voice,” Kenneth Greene informed us after interrupting a conversation I was having with my fellow employees on lunch break.
 Kenneth Greene was the manager of this restaurant, and the only time he interrupted our conversations in the breakroom was to inform us that the restaurant was so busy that we would have to cut our breaks short to help the staff out.
-When he first entered our breakroom we thought that’s what he was doing, but he looked so insecure about it.
+When he first entered our break room we thought that’s what he was doing, but he looked so insecure about it.

 The psychological influence of the Fu Manchu became apparent when he progressed from a manager that asked his employees if they wouldn’t mind cutting their breaks short for business needs to a manager that instructed us to do so.
 Thus, when the new Kenneth Greene stepped into our breakroom, it appeared that the Fu Manchu might have lost its psychological influence.
 After a moment of hesitation, in which it appeared that Kenneth had something to say, he left without saying a word.
 When he returned, after apparently recognizing how vital this moment was to the new Kenneth Greene, he stared at me with renewed conviction.

 “I have a death voice,” Kenneth Greene he repeated.

 “I front a death metal band,” Kenneth said.
 “In my off time.”

 Kenneth Greene’s goal, I can only assume, was to display a talent that matched the subjects of the discussion he interrupted.
 In that discussion, a friend and I spoke about the various artistic talents of those on the staff, and Kenneth Greene wanted us to know that he had a talent equivalent to those that we were discussing.
 He wanted us to know that he was much more than a manager of a low-rent restaurant chain that would go out of business within a year, and he wanted us to know that this death voice was his gift and artistic calling.